sonmez-hakan/hackerrank/README.md

 It is one of the biggest public repository for Algorithms & Data Structures.

 Profile: [Hakan_SONMEZ](https://www.hackerrank.com/Hakan_SONMEZ)<br>
-191/563 challenges solved<br>
+195/563 challenges solved<br>
-Rank: 5126<br>
+Rank: 4782<br>
-Points: 4480.45
+Points: 4600.88

 Notes:<br>
-3 easy challenge are left to solve all easy challenges.
-(1 Algorithm, 2 Data Structure)<br>
+All easy Algorithm challenges solved. <br>
-Algorithm Implementation has 2 challenges to be completed.<br>
+Data Structures has 2 easy challenge to be completed.<br>
 Algorithm Sorting has 3 challenges to be completed. <br>
-Problem Solving (Basic) has 3 challenges to be completed. <br>
+There are 4 challenges to try again. <br>

-Last Update 17.11.2022
+Last Update 24.11.2022

 - ## Problem Solving
     - Algorithms